Last updated: 2025-04-15

 Under To terminals, in the lower part of the window, create the rows needed for the route’s arrival at terminals.

-Enter the earliest and latest times that the shipments will arrive at the terminal in the Time - Earliest and Time - Latest columns.
+Enter the earliest and latest times that the shipments can be left at the terminal in the Time - Earliest and Time - Latest columns.

 Go to the Delivery tab.